-Beyond North Las Vegas, I-15 turns more easterly again by Nellis Air Force Base and Las Vegas Motor Speedway to exit the Las Vegas metropolitan area for the trek to Dry Lake Valley, Mormon Mesa and Mesquite near the Arizona state line.
+Beyond North Las Vegas, I-15 turns more easterly again by Nellis Air Force Base and Las Vegas Motor Speedway to vacate the Las Vegas metropolitan area toward Dry Lake Valley, Mormon Mesa and Mesquite near the Arizona state line.
 A short but scenic stretch through Arizona ensues, with I-15 winding through Virgin River Gorge between the Beaver Dam and Virgin Mountains.

-Interstate 15 enters Utah at Big Valley and quickly approaches the growing city of St. George.
-St. George includes a Business Loop for I-15, which serves the city center to the north and west of the freeway.
+Interstate 15 enters Utah at Big Valley and quickly enters the growing city of St. George south of Downtown.
+St. George includes a freeway loop (Utah State Route 7) encircling newer suburban areas and St. George Regional Airport (SGU) northeast to SR 9 in Hurricane.
 Northeast from there, I-15 parallels the Hurricane Cliffs to Cedar City and Parowan.
 The route leaves Parowan Valley to kink northward through Nevershine Hollow east of the South Hills.

 Smaller cities in Utah along I-15 include Beaver, Fillmore, Holden, Scipio and Nephi as the freeway varies in terrain through valley, canyon and hillsides.
 North of Juab Valley, Interstate 15 lowers into an agricultural area through a series of cities starting with Santaquin and culminating with Provo and Orem.
 The freeway stays in urban or suburban settings for the majority of the drive northward into Salt Lake City and Ogden.
 Overlaps along the route include ones with I-80 and I-84.